tmm1/flyapp-mastodon/README.md

 ## You're done!

+Enjoy your server.

+### Operating your instance

-Here are some notes on operating your instance in the future:
+If you still haven't gotten enough, here are some notes on how to operate your instance after it's running.

+Useful references for the section include `fly scale show`,

-### Upgrading Mastodon
+#### Upgrading Mastodon

 To upgrade to a new version of Mastodon, change the version number on the first line of `Dockerfile`, and then check the release notes for upgrade instructions.